 Social anxiety involves intense fear of being embarrassed or evaluated negatively by others.
 As a result, people avoid social situations.
 This is more than shyness and can have a large impact on work or school performance and relationships.

 A panic attack is a sudden onset of fear or distress that peaks in minutes and involves experiencing at least four of the following symptoms: Heart palpitations, sweating, nausea, dizziness, shortness of breath, sudden fear of dying, numbness, shaking or trembling, feeling hot or cold, feeling faint.
 While anxiety disorder has its root in the brain and mental processes, the symptoms also appear throughout the body.
 Here are some physical symptoms to be aware of.
-Remember to always check symptoms with a licenced medical professional rather than attempting self-diagnosis.
+Remember to always check symptoms with a licensed medical professional rather than attempting self-diagnosis.

 Insomnia is the most universal sleep disorder, and while anxiety is known to induce insomnia, insomnia can also cause or worsen anxiety.
 Many people with anxiety find themselves awake at night due to fear, worry, obsessive thoughts, nightmares or gastrointestinal problems.
 Anxiety and sleep disorders create a vicious circle.